jjjjjeb/NJAir_EDA/Historical_Air_Pollution_EDA.md

 7. Harm to the cardiovascular system
 8. Reduced fertility

-# ANALYSIS OF ALL DATA SETS: BENZENE, TOLUENE, CHROMIUM, CADMIUM
+# Analysis of all Data Sets:  Benzene, Cadmium, Chromium, Toluene

 * The benzene and toluene data sample results show the most similarities with high values before 1995 and high averages across all the years in Harrison and North Plainfield.
 Because Toluene is used to produce Benzene and because both are used in the production of paint, perhaps there were a higher number of paint-producing factories in these locations.
-*
-*
-*

 # Toxic Pollutant Highlights